John C. Bailar III

+Early life and education

 He was born in Urbana, Illinois, the son of John C. Bailar, Jr., a chemistry professor, and Florence (Catherwood) Bailar.
 He graduated from the University of Colorado with a B.A. in chemistry in 1953, from Yale University with an M.D. in 1955, and from American University with a Ph.D. in statistics in 1973.

-At American University he met his wife, fellow statistician Barbara A. Bailar.
-He had four children.
+Career

 He was editor-in-chief of the Journal of the National Cancer Institute and has been on the Editorial Board of Cancer Research and statistical consultant to the New England Journal of Medicine.
 He also was briefly a Professor of Biostatistics at the Harvard School of Public Health in Boston before he moved to Canada.
 In 1975 he was elected as a Fellow of the American Statistical Association.

+Personal life

+At American University he met his wife, fellow statistician Barbara A. Bailar.
+He had four children.
 Bailar died at age 83 in Mitchellville, Maryland on September 6, 2016.